Funzie Girt: Geography

 Originally 1 m wide it begins at the north shore by the cliffs of Muckle Funziegord Geo ("big Finns' dyke gully"), crosses an RSPB reserve to the west of Vord Hill, then vanishes near the enclosure of Whilsa Pund.
-It reappears at the southern shore of Skutes Water, and is particularly well-preserved between Riggin of Setter and Rivs Dale, but its line is then lost again as it skirts the settlement of Houbie.
+It can be seen again passing the Haltadans stone circle as it heads for the northern shore of Skutes Water.
+It reappears at the southern shore of Skutes Water, which may suggest that Skutes Water itself was employed as a kind of barrier.
+It is particularly well-preserved between Riggin of Setter and Rivs Dale.
+It can be seen again in the form of several large stones to the west of Hubie where it passes through a field there on the southern side of the road.
 It may have crossed an area known as Vallahamars by the ruins of a later broch reaching the south coast of Fetlar near Stack of Billaclett, although local tradition asserts that it ended at the edge of the cliffs of Clemmels Geos.
 The total length would therefore originally have been 4 km or more.

 Whilsa Pund is constructed using a similar technique and was probably built at a similar time to Funzie Girt.
 Its stone-built perimeter is oblong in shape and measures roughly 293 m from north to south and 128 m transversely.
 The remains of various structures lie within it and on the west side there is a shallow bay that forms an enclosure approximately 15 m2 in area.

 There are various other prehistoric ruins near the line of the wall, including the Bronze Age Hjaltadans stone circle north of Skutes Water, which is only 6 m from the dyke, and the three stone circles of Fiddler's Crus to the north-west.
 There are also two Neolithic heel-shaped cairns, a style of chambered cairn unique to Shetland, near the summit of Vord Hill.

 The hamlet of Funzie and the nearby Bay of Funzie and Loch of Funzie are some 3 km east of Houbie and appear to have no direct connection with the dyke itself.